This article explains the main steps in settling someone’s affairs after death.

-As a general rule, no. If someone gets something before the liquidation process is over, this amounts to accepting the succession with all its debts!
-Therefore, if property is distributed before making sure that there are enough assets to pay all debts and all the legacies by particular title, the heirs will be responsible for paying the debts out of their own pockets!
-A legacy by particular title means leaving a particular thing to a particular person who is not an heir.
+As a general rule, no. If an heir gets something before the liquidation process is over, this amounts to accepting the succession … with all its debts!
+Therefore, if property is distributed before making sure that there are enough assets to pay all debts and all the “legacies by particular title”(leaving a particular thing to a particular person who is not an heir), you or the heirs will be responsible for paying the debts out of you own pockets!

 However, items of sentimental value (clothes, personal papers, medals and diplomas) can be distributed to the heirs before the succession is fully liquidated.

 Important!
-Your aunt's mink coat might have sentimental value, but it also has a monetary value.
-Therefore, the liquidator will have to wait until the liquidation process is over before giving it to an heir.
-The liquidator might even have to sell it if there isn't enough money to pay all the debts.
+Some property might have not only sentimental value, but also a monetary value.
+Therefore, it’s best to wait until the liquidation process is over before giving it to an heir.
+You might even have to sell it if there isn't enough money to pay all the debts.

 As a liquidator, how do I sell or give the deceased person's car to an heir?

 Whether you sell it, or give it to an heir, you have to fill out a form called "Declaration of Transfer of Ownership following Death".
-You can find this form on the website of the Société de l'assurance automobile du Québec (SAAQ).
+You can get also get this form from the Société de l’assurance automobile du Québec (SAAQ).